hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 Sorry, I can.
 Returns 0 for me too.

 [16:21:34](#DEajrlHgfpxW13VGKsZayzcOVtYyzcGb5VW5SNWtHjU) <hiiamboris (NOT THIS ONE)>:
-Looks like you fixed it for Mac only Ì†ΩÌ∏â
+Looks like you fixed it for Mac only üòâ

 [16:22:41](#4sl6_bbN43baNIHYmgjFIXbO3H7tMMt3tcyQZ3I92r8) <hiiamboris (NOT THIS ONE)>:
 Nope, that's not it